seth586/guides/FreeNAS/wallets/zeusln.md

 Press the + button on the lower right.
 Type in the the onion address and secret cookie you revealed with `cat  /var/lnd/tor/lnd_rest/hostname`.

 Go back to orbot's main screen, and select the gear icon under `tor enabled apps`.
 Add `Zeus`, then press back.
 Click `stop` on the big onion logo.
 Exit orbot and reopen it.
 Turn on `VPN Mode`.
+Start your connection to the tor network by clicking on the big onion (if it hasbt automatically connected already)

 Link your lnd.conf to lnd's data dir: